chriskirknielsen/dotcom-2024/src/content/posts/2020/2020-07-18-inline-lists-with-conditional-separators.md

 ```

 {% callout %}
-Setting a gradient stop of `0` will effectively make the colour startpoint the same as the previous colour's endpoint, removing the need to repeat the `calc()` declarations in this situation.
+Setting a gradient stop of `0` will effectively make the colour startpoint the same as the previous colour’s endpoint, removing the need to repeat the `calc()` declarations in this situation.
 {% endcallout %}

-Here I'm setting a very thin line at the centre of the space, but you could use any background, such as a `radial-gradient` to make a bullet, or load in an SVG or image… We don't need to ensure it isn't applied to the last item since the whitespace will collapse at the end of the text-block that is our list, but if you do happen to run into issues, you can add `:not(:last-child)` to prevent that behaviour.
+Here I’m setting a very thin line at the centre of the space, but you could use any background, such as a `radial-gradient` to make a bullet, or load in an SVG or image… We don’t need to ensure it isn’t applied to the last item since the whitespace will collapse at the end of the text-block that is our list, but if you do happen to run into issues, you can add `:not(:last-child)` to prevent that behaviour.

 ## Caveat

-If you try this and the effect doesn't work, you might want to check that your text content isn't surrounded by whitespace inside the list item — for example, here the links have whitespace around them due to indentation:
+If you try this and the effect doesn't work, you might want to check that your text content isn’t surrounded by whitespace inside the list item — for example, here the links have whitespace around them due to indentation:

 ```html
 <ul class="inline-list">